-Over the summer, we reviewed the ESG reporting of the companies in the Pareto Nordic Equity portfolio.
+Last year, we reviewed the ESG reporting of the companies in the Pareto Nordic Equity portfolio.
 The aim was to identify to which extent the 14 ESG indicators made mandatory by next year under the EU Sustainable Finance Disclosure Regulation (SFDR) were already disclosed.
 For this task, we had the assistance of bright summer interns.